 The reduced set of 3 features captures 85% variance amongst all features!

 It’s best to use PCA when the number of features is too huge to visualize or interpret clearly.
 PCA can also handle multilaterally, but it is sensitive to outliers present.
-Ensure the data is cleaned by removing outliers, scaling, and standardizing.
+Ensure clean data by removing outliers, scaling, and standardizing.

 LDA for Feature Extraction